pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1555 Java and Linux

+Today I learned more about Maven, I studying which plugins are required to create Java applications packaged into a jar file, how I can create a jar artifact with all the required dependencies to run.
+Also I continued studying Linux, now is the time to study some tools to find files and directories.

 ### Day 1554 OpenShift S2I

 Today I learned how to create applications in OpenShift with the S2I Strategy builder, was interesting how OpenShift with only a git repository with a app.py file can create and deploy an application fast.
-Working in creating the previuos application I noticed that I don't know how to create a Java application from scratch without use a tool like maven or gradle, my plan is learn how to create a maven project without using the mvn command because in the host that I use I don't have maven installed, tomorrow I will review how to achieve this.
+Working in creating the previous application I noticed that I don't know how to create a Java application from scratch without use a tool like maven or gradle, my plan is learn how to create a maven project without using the mvn command because in the host that I use I don't have maven installed, tomorrow I will review how to achieve this.

 ### Day 1553 Data Analytics